 St. John, Clerkenwell: nose-to-tail eating loved by foodies and other carnivores.

-Club Gascon, Barbican: flavours straight outta south-west France.
+Club Gascon, Barbican: flavours straight outta south-west France with modern innovation.

-Angler, Liverpool Street: fancy, fishy restaurant nets a Michelin star this year.
+Angler, Liverpool Street: fancy, fishy food and a stunning rooftop terrace.

-Gavin La Chapelle, Spitalfields: the brothers from the aforementioned ‘Windows’ deliver fine French food in a dramatic, high-ceilinged setting.
+Galvin La Chapelle, Spitalfields: fine French food in a dramatic, high-ceilinged setting.

-Five Fields, Sloane Square: dashing, dainty cooking from the English garden.
+The Five Fields, Sloane Square: dashing, dainty cooking celebrating produce from their Kitchen garden.

-River Café, Hammersmith: esteemed Italian restaurant down by the Thames.
+River Café, Hammersmith: esteemed, genre-defining Italian restaurant down by the Thames.